Jorrik1977/Bike-Sharing-Seattle/README.md

 The first three notebooks plus the merging notebook are about cleaning/merging each dataset for EDA and prediction purposes.
 Finally i merged two datasets: one for the EDA in which all trips are included and one for the predictive modeling where i aggregated all trips for each day because i only had weather data for any whole day - not for each hour that day.

 **EDA Notebook**
 Than there is the final EDA notebook.
 Here you will find the detailed analysis of the user behaviour.
-The locations each user-group uses the most, at what times (hour, day, month) they are the most active,
+The locations each user-group uses the most, at what times (hour, day, month) they are the most active, etc.

 **Predictive Modeling Notebooks**
 Following are the notebooks with predicitive models, one model each.
 The XGBoost Regressor had the best results of all.
 I even tried one classification model for fun, which can predict if a given ride was done by a member or a daypass user.
 So if we wouldnt have that information in the beginning we could have predicted that with 75% accuracy.